Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Dtm6xIj-wM4,1259.5666666666666,1268.770686.md

 ### Transcript

-> the large to the Hadron Collider we saw in the UI video I don't know maybe so maybe it's not I just genuinely don't
+> the large to the Hadron Collider we saw in the UI video I don't know maybe so maybe it's not I just genuinely don't know yeah yep will they be underground subterranean